Vision for Technology

 The curriculum in Years 7 and 8 is underpinned by the International Education Award.
 The students reflect on ideas such as reliability of information, the development and interpretation of media messages and the relationship between society and technology for an important part of the assessment approach.

 Students complete the IE Award in Applied ICT.
-A copy of the assessment can be found here.
 Students evidence their work through the development of an e-portfolio blog over 3 years which forms the basis of the assessment.